-The TEF programme has impacted the beneficiaries personally and professionally.
-Many beneficiaries report they have pursued further education after the programme, as well as their family members being able to pursue further education.
+The TEF programme has both impacted the beneficiaries personally and professionally.
+A majority of beneficiaries report they have pursued further education after the programme, as well as their family members being able to pursue further education.

 This shows the TEF programme is increasing their beneficiaries' capability to pursue further opportunities for themselves and their families.

 Additionally, beneficiaries have been impacting their own communities by providing mentorship to local entrepreneurs and supporting community charities.
-All of this is indicative that TEF is having a positive impact on beneficiaries, their families, and their local communities.
+All of this shows that TEF is having a positive impact on beneficiaries, their families, and their local communities.